forestgrape/coronavirus/1_introduction/update_history.md

     > In my opinion, orientations in the sense of attitudes should *only* matter if important for the topic of interest (e.g. sexual orientation usually matters for dating or sport preferences for sport friends).

-    > For a virus infecting a cell the orientation is usually not relevant, however it is relevant for coronaviruses infecting cells in the respiratory tract.
+    > For a virus the orientation of a cell is usually not relevant, however it is relevant for coronaviruses infecting the polarized cells in the respiratory tract.

 - 1.4.
 Propelling Spikes: How coronaviruses use their spike proteins as propellors to fly around.
 Anytime they can move in all directions since their spikes are around the spherical virions. (special note consisting only of this two sentences).
 - 18.3.
 [Virion Viability Page](../2_biological/virion_viability.md) in online work (finally!).